d-meagher/youtube-youtube/README.md

 1. Run the script with the command `python yt-transfer.py`.
 2. Enter the YouTube URL of the video you want to download and upload.
 3. Follow the prompts to enter a new title and description for the video.
+4. Choose whether to make the video public or private.
-4. The script will download the video, and then upload it to your specified YouTube channel with the new title and description.
+5. The script will download the video, and then upload it to your specified YouTube channel with the new title, description, and privacy setting.

 ## Configuration